-To engage with academic institutions, Cefas and other research programmes, respond to enquiries and share information and data, here appropriate, to further marine research and evidence gathering.
+To engage with academic institutions, Cefas and other research programmes, respond to enquiries and share information and data, where appropriate, to further marine research and evidence gathering.
+D&S IFCA Officers worked with many universities including Plymouth, Exeter Bangor and with, in particular the shellfish team at Cefas, to provide data and research information and letters of support for research funding opportunities.